-When you click through to a specific diamond, you've given it's actual specs:
+When you click through to a specific diamond, you’ve given it’s actual specifications:

-Once you select a diamond, you can build it yourself or use their build a ring tool:
+Once you select a diamond, it’s time to add it to a ring or pendant:

 By the way, if you mess up the ring size, Blue Nile offers complimentary ring sizing. 🙂

-At the time I looked up stones for this review, they had 172,627 loose diamonds.
-The largest shape category was Round but they still had thousands in the less common shapes, like Heart.
+At the time I looked up stones for this review, they had 168,524 loose diamonds.
+The largest shape category was Round but they still had thousands in the less common shapes, like Heart and Marquise.